qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/symbology-with-qgis.md

   (colorful) light values, and a dark basemap requires a colormap with saturated dark values.
 * Ensure contrast with your other data elements.
-Red dots representing ice core locations won't show up well over temperature data displayed with the `heat` colormap.
+Red dots representing ice core locations will not show up well over temperature data displayed with the `heat` colormap.
 :::